isomerpages/moe-cjc/_academic-information/Mathematics and Science/Chemistry.md

 </p>
 <h4>Prerequisites/Suitability</h4>
 <p>Students most suited for A-level H2 Chemistry are those with a strong
-foundation in O-Level chemistry coupled with an inquisitive mind and desire to learn more.&nbsp;</p>
+foundation in O-Level Chemistry coupled with an inquisitive mind and desire to learn more.&nbsp;</p>
 <p>Students must also be disciplined and self-directed to manage the workload
 well with asynchronous SLS lessons for content acquisition.</p>